bommert/stabm/paper/paper.md

 To quantify the stability of the feature selection algorithm, the similarity of the *m* sets is calculated.
 In the context of feature selection stability, set similarity measures are called stability measures.

-The R package *stabm* provides an open source implementation of many stability measures.
+The R package *stabm* provides an open-source implementation of many stability measures.
-It is publicly available under on CRAN and Github and it has only few dependencies.
+It is publicly available on CRAN and on Github and it has only a few dependencies.

 # Statement of Need
 The R package *stabm* provides an implementation of many stability measures.
 For theoretical and empirical comparative studies of the stability measures implemented in *stabm*, we refer to @bommert2017multicriteria, @bommert2020adjusted, and @nogueira2018stability.
-It has be demonstrated that considering the feature selection stability when fitting a predictive model often is beneficial for obtaining models with high predictive accuracy [@bommert2017multicriteria; @schirra2016selection].
+It has been demonstrated that considering the feature selection stability when fitting a predictive model often is beneficial for obtaining models with high predictive accuracy [@bommert2017multicriteria; @schirra2016selection].
 The stability measures implemented in the R package *stabm* have been employed in @bommert2017multicriteria, @bommert2020benchmark, and @bommert2020adjusted.

 # Related Software